The Landscape Working Party is dedicated to propagating and distributing wildflower species throughout Barrow Borough and beyond.

 Art Gene are collaborating with The Delfinia Foundation, London and Cooking Sections.
 For their first project in Barrow, Cooking Sections will be inviting a diverse group of local stakeholders to attend their CLIMAVORE performance dinner (March).

-Our latest project: A 2 year coastal project seeing Art Gene working in partnership with the Islands and Bays of Barrow Coastal Team.
+Our latest project: A Coastal project seeing Art Gene working in partnership with the Islands and Bays of Barrow Coastal Team.
 Find out how to get involved.

 It’s only two years since Art Gene secured a long-term lease on an acre of scrubland on the Island of Walney…